Marketing for Government Contracting Companies

 Since these people determine whether you win business, it is in your best interests to make your website user-friendly.
 To press the point home, Google ranks websites based on user-friendliness.

-User-friendliness is achieved through a combination of excellent website design and technical website development.
+User-friendliness is achieved through a combination of excellent website design and optimized technical website development.

 What is a User-Friendly Website?